2086-H2O/ethernet-status-lite/README.md

 We recommend [Ice](https://github.com/jordanbaird/Ice), iBar, or Bartender to hide the native Wi-Fi icon.

 > The motivation for Ethernet Status Lite: macOS in recent years still only shows wireless status in the native menu bar network icon, ignoring wired connections entirely.
+How tf can u stand that?!
 We wanted a Windows-style network status icon that can fully replace the native Wi-Fi menu bar icon.

 ## Features